lagadic/vrep_ros_bridge/README.md

 	`ln -s /YOUR_CATKIN_WS_PATH/devel/lib/libv_repExtRosBridge.so`

 where `/YOUR_CATKIN_WS_PATH` is your actual path to reach your workspace.

+* If you are using a new version of V-REP (V3_3_1_64_Linux) we need an additional step.
+We need to create a link pointing to the file compiledRosPlugins/libv_repExtRos.so in the V-REP root folder.
+Go via terminal to the installation folder of V-Rep and type:

+	`ln -s compiledRosPlugins/libv_repExtRos.so`

 * In order to test if the installation was succesfull go  <a href="http://wiki.ros.org/vrep_ros_bridge#Installation_test" target="_parent"> here </a>